rchapon/toastboots-custom/README.md

 - Optional [Font Awesome] or any icon framework, because they can be used in **toastboots-custom**.

-- And of course incorporate [toastboots-custom]
+- Incorporate all files that are part of the operation of toastboots-custom
+    1. toastboots-custom-errors_es.js
+    2. toastboots-custom-errorshandler.js
+    3. toastboots-custom.js

 It should look like this:
 ````html